tgirke/systemPipeRdata/README.md

 support for running command-line software, such as NGS aligners, on both single machines or compute clusters.
 This includes both interactive job submissions or batch submissions to queuing systems of clusters.
-Efficient handling of complex sample sets and experimental designs is facilitated by a well-defined sample annotation infrastructure which improves reproducibility and user-friendliness of many typical analysis workflows in the NGS area.
-The input data for _systemPipeR's_ sample workflows are provided here.
+Efficient handling of complex sample sets and experimental designs is facilitated by a consistently designed sample annotation infrastructure which improves reproducibility and user-friendliness of many typical analysis workflows in the NGS area.
+The input data for _systemPipeR's_ sample workflows are provided by _systemPipeRdata_.

 #### Installation
 The easiest way to install _systemPipeRdata_ is via the [_devtools_](http://cran.r-project.org/web/packages/devtools/index.html)